 The Department of Education and Skills (DES) made resources available on their website for both teachers and parents, and individual schools provided varying levels of supports to families including the use of apps such as Edmodo/Showbie/Aladdin to communicate with students and post assignments, homework, and pre-recorded material, presentations, and voice memos.
-Some schools facilitated video lessons using platforms such as Zoom/Google Hangout, as well as regularly communicating with parents through text messaging and email and, as of 30 March, Raidió Teilifís Éireann brought school to the homes of hundreds of thousands of households through their RTÉ School Hub which was broadcast on weekdays, with live lessons from three qualified primary school teachers.
+Some schools facilitated video lessons using platforms such as Zoom/Google Hangout, as well as regularly communicating with parents through text messaging and email, and as of 30thMarch, Raidió Teilifís Éireann brought school to the homes of hundreds of thousands of households through their RTÉ school hub which was broadcast on weekdays, with live lessons from three qualified primary school teachers.
 A similar service was provided by TG4 as Gaeilge to ensure that children in Gaeltacht areas and in Irish-medium schools were afforded an equal opportunity.
-One of the first innovative ideas was the provision of daily PE lessons with renowned television celebrity Joe Wicks.
+One of the first innovative ideas was the delivery of daily PE lessons with renowned television celebrity Joe Wicks.
 There was an outpouring of gratitude from parents across the country to these morning sessions that promoted physical activity each morning and helped maintain structure and routine to the day.
 Various sportspeople based in Ireland followed suit and coordinated videos and virtual sessions for children of school-going age.

 Such initiatives were useful resources to supplement work assigned by individual schools.
 Given the broad spectrum of school contexts, there was no "one size fits all" model that could be applied countrywide.
 Schools used teachers' professional judgement and knowledge of pupils and families to devise strategies that would enable effective continuity of learning.
 However, on a national level, there was a high level of variability in both schools' and parents'/guardians' capacity to support remote learning.
-Some households may lack the physical resources necessary to support children's learning (e.g. overcrowding, desk space, computers), while others may have time constraints, particularly where parents were engaged in essential frontline services.
-Parents/guardians with literacy issues may also struggle to engage with the curriculum, while the heightened stress and health problems arising from COVID-19 may make it difficult for both adults and children to engage in school-work.
+Some households may lack the physical resources necessary to support children's learning (e.g. overcrowding, desk space, computers), while others may have time constraints, particularly where parents were engaged in essential of frontline services.
+Parents/guardians with literacy issues may also struggle to engage with the curriculum, while the heightened stress and health problems arising from Covid-19 may make it difficult for both adults and children to engage in school work.
+Lack of parent time to support learning was one of the factors cited by parents as impacting on their child's learning in a survey of primary-school parents carried out by Trinity College Dublin (Devitt et al, 2019).
+This Covid-19 parent survey provided a unique insight into parents' experiences and concerns about home learning with just over half of the parents indicating that they were confident that their children continued to learn enough during school closures.
+Worryingly, more than a quarter reported that they felt their child was not continuing to learn enough.
+The finding is consistent across all parents regardless of socio-economic status or school characteristics.
+However, parents of children with a disability and those with children in the senior primary classes were more likely to feel their child was not learning enough.